Melusine: Charming Water Fairy In European Legend About Taboo And Broken Promise

 In the forest, Melusine met a young nobleman named Raymond; they fell in love and married.
 Like her mother, Melusine put certain limitations on her human husband who had to promise that he would never enter her rooms on Saturday (Sunday) because this particular day she must spend in complete seclusion.

-They lived happily many years together but one day, something unpleasant happened and this incident had serious consequences for both Melusine and Raymond.
+They lived happily for many years together, but one day, something unpleasant happened, and this incident had severe consequences for Melusine and Raymond.

-Like many other human men married with fairy women, also Raymond was unable to keep promise given to his wife.
+Like many other human men married to fairy women, Raymond was also unable to keep the promise given to his wife.
 One Sunday, he really could not resist temptation and spied on his wife.
 His discovery was shocking: Melusine was a part-woman, part-serpent.
 It was a secret that Raymond could not keep to himself.
-Soon thereafter, during a disagreement, he called her a "serpent" publicly in front of his court.
-From this moment, their marriage was over.
-Melusine was not angry but very sad; she altered her appearance to a winged dragon and disappeared never to be seen again.
+Soon after that, during a disagreement, he publicly called her a "serpent" in front of his court.
+From that moment, their marriage was over.
+Melusine was not angry but very sad; she altered her appearance to a winged dragon and disappeared, never to be seen again.

-One legend says that the grief-stricken Raymond became a hermit until the day he died.
-According to another version of this sad story, Melusine was so furious at Raymond’s betrayal that she momentarily disappeared and thereafter haunted his family as a kind of Banshee.
+One legend says that the grief-stricken Raymond became a hermit until he died.
+According to another version of this sad story, Melusine was so furious at Raymond's betrayal that she momentarily disappeared and after that haunted his family as a kind of Banshee.

 Melusine became closely related to significant historical events taking place in contemporary Europe.
-As her popularity grew she started to appear in countless folk tales and medieval literature that continuously shaped the people’s imagination and fantasy.
+As her popularity grew, she appeared in countless folk tales and medieval literature that continuously shaped people's imagination and fantasy.

 Melusine gave inspiration to stories.

-Interpretations of Melusine’s personality and nature varied.
-Some turned her into an evil beast like in "The Cathedral", an 1898 novel by Joris-Karl Huysmans, while others maintained she was a beautiful young mermaid.
-Melusine was undoubtedly an intriguing figure that occupied the mind of famous people such as for example, Martin Luther, Johannes W. Goethe and Lamotte Fouque in his story “Undine” devoted to a young knight who swore eternal loyalty to the water sprite, Undine, but finally, broke his promise and was killed by her.
+Interpretations of Melusine's personality and nature varied.
+Some turned her into an evil beast-like in "The Cathedral," an 1898 novel by Joris-Karl Huysmans, while others maintained she was a beautiful young mermaid.
+Melusine was undoubtedly an intriguing figure that occupied the minds of famous people such as for example, Martin Luther, Johannes W. Goethe, and Lamotte Fouque in his story "Undine" devoted to a young knight who swore eternal loyalty to the water sprite, Undine, but finally, broke his promise and was killed by her.

 Written by – A. Sutherland - AncientPages.com Senior Staff Writer